Applications close at 5.00pm AEDT Friday 14 October 2016

 - demonstrates dedication to the future of rural and regional industries with a commitment to promoting science and innovation as an integral part of that future.

 Applicants must submit a written proposal to undertake a specific project, for a period of up to 12 months.
-Full details of the proposed project should be set out in Section C of the application form (see Science and Innovation Awards).
+Full details of the proposed project should be set out in Section C of the application form, available from Science and Innovation Awards.

 The maximum value of the grant is $22,000 inc GST.